rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 viewing information - channel names, file names from USB sticks, and so on - over the internet in plain text, allowing anyone on the network path between the TV and LG to intercept it and use it for their own ends.
-This kind of information is incredibly useful for targetted fraud, and I'm sure the NSA is thrilled to have such a useful source of personally-identifying and habit-revealing data available for free, too.
+This kind of information is incredibly useful for targeted fraud, and I'm sure the NSA is thrilled to have such a useful source of personally-identifying and habit-revealing data available for free, too.